Young’s go-ahead basket lifts Ohio St. past Penn St., 74-70

 COLUMBUS, Ohio — Kyle Young scored the go-ahead basket with 63 seconds left and Ohio State held off Penn State 74-70 in a Big Ten game on Thursday night.

+The Buckeyes (15-7, 5-6) were 25-9 last season but lost three times to Penn State, including the semifinals of the conference tournament.

+“They beat us three times last year, probably one of the reasons we don’t have a (Big Ten title) ring right now,” Ohio State forward Andre Wesson said.
+“With that motivation coming into the game we knew we had to get this one.”

-Penn State’s Josh Reaves stole the ball from Andre Wesson in the backcourt and scored on a slam with 1:34 left for a 70-69 lead with 1:34 left.
+Penn State had taken a 70-69 lead when Josh Reaves stole the ball from Wesson in the backcourt and scored on a slam with 1:34 left.

-Young drew the foul while making a layup but missed the free throw, putting Ohio State up 71-70.

-Lamar Stevens thought he gave Penn State a 72-71 lead with 32.2 seconds left but he did not beat the shot clock off the inbound play.
+After Young’s bucket put the Buckeyes ahead, Lamar Stevens thought he gave Penn State a 72-71 lead with 32.2 seconds left, but it was ruled after a review that he did not beat the shot clock off the inbound play.

-After Wesson made one of two free throws for 73-71 Ohio State lead with 29.7 left, Rasir Bolton missed an open layup.
-Penn State fouled and C.J.
-Jackson made a pair of foul shots before Penn State missed its final two attempts.
+Wesson was fouled and made one of two free throws for 73-71 lead with 29.7 seconds left.
+Penn State’s Rasir Bolton missed an open layup and the Nittany Lions C.J.
+Jackson, who made a pair of foul shots.
+Penn State (8-15, 1-11) missed its final two attempts.

+“Hard fought battle.
+Penn State, Ohio State.
+It seems like it always is,” Nittany Lions coach Patrick Chambers said.
+“I’m proud of our guys.
+We got down 15 (in the first half).
+We went down again in the second half and we just kept fighting back.”

+Wesson and Jackson each had 15 points for the Buckeyes, who committed 18 turnovers but won for the third time in four games after a five-game losing streak.

 BIG PICTURE